OceanLabs/iOS-Print-SDK/Kite SDK/docs/social_photo_sources.md

 Overview
 --------
-1. Update you CocoaPods Podfile with the desired dependencies
+1. Update your CocoaPods Podfile with the desired dependencies
 2. Configure Instagram
 3. Configure Facebook